 Northeast Trail – Central: Westminster Dr. to Mayson St.

 This segment, between Westminster Drive and Mayson Street, will feature transit parallel to trail.
-It is being designed now and constructed separately from the other two sections because of active construction by Georgia Power to replace transmission lines along this stretch.
 It is currently closed to the public.
-Installation of new utility poles and line work is complete.
-Between Ansley Mall and the Buford-Spring Connector, Georgia Power will be paving the Atlanta BeltLine multi-use trail, which will include the 14-foot wide trail, an access point at Montgomery Ferry Drive, stormwater systems, retaining walls, and initial landscaping.
+Georgia Power is constructing the 14-foot-wide multi-use trail between Ansley Mall and the Buford-Spring Connector.
+The concrete trail has been poured and the ramp access point to Montgomery Ferry is underway.
+Additionally, work included stormwater systems, retaining walls, and initial landscaping.
 This follows the completion of their installation of new utility poles for their transmission lines along this stretch in 2019.
 Once Georgia Power has completed their work – estimated for fall 2020 – and construction funding is identified, ABI will do follow-on work between Westminster Drive and Mayson Street.
 Full design for this section is expected to be complete in mid-2020 and the full trail build-out will include lighting, security cameras, landscaping, and connections to Westminster Avenue, Piedmont Avenue, and Mayson Street.